EU Enacts Additional Phthalate Restrictions

-Electronics in scope of the RoHS Directive will not be affected by the REACH amendment.
-However, the REACH amendment will apply to electronics that are out of scope of the RoHS Directive, including certain finished electronics (e.g., large-scale stationary industrial tools; large-scale fixed installations; certain photovoltaic panels; and certain equipment designed solely for research and development), as well as certain electronic components.
+Electronics in the scope of the RoHS Directive will not be affected by the REACH amendment.
+However, the REACH amendment will apply to electronics that are out of the scope of the RoHS Directive, including certain finished electronics (e.g., large-scale stationary industrial tools, large-scale fixed installations, certain photovoltaic panels, and certain equipment designed solely for research and development), as well as certain electronic components.
 Manufacturers and importers of such products and components should ensure that the new REACH phthalate thresholds are met by July 7, 2020.
 They should also note that the pending REACH restrictions are more stringent than the pending RoHS Directive restrictions on the same four phthalates.
 The pending RoHS Directive restrictions apply the 0.1% threshold to each phthalate, while the pending REACH restrictions apply the 0.1% threshold cumulatively to the four phthalates.

 Beveridge & Diamond assists clients with regulatory requirements under a wide variety of statutes as they relate to consumer products.
 We counsel clients on the growing number of chemical-specific requirements that affect consumer products.
 For more information on issues related to chemicals in products, please contact the authors or any member of our Consumer Products Practice.